Hybridpanda/Adv_Int_Prog_Spr/Pat_draft/ReadMe.md

 I have put in a table to show the end result but have not implemented it.

 what I want to do next:
-I want to implement the form to send, set up a server to listen for it and get it to store either locally or in a json file. implement being able to check the box.
+[x]I want to implement the form to send, set up a server to listen for it and get it to store either locally or in a json file.
+[]implement being able to check the box.

 before wifi drop:
-I have made the form work, im just setting up the sever side, im searching if I need morgan or should I just use express
+[x]I have made the form work, im just setting up the sever side, im searching if I need morgan or should I just use express

 https://www.youtube.com/watch?v=4zr8j-jeU_M&list=PLRqwX-V7Uu6Yyn-fBtGHfN0_xCtBwUkBp&index=6&ab_channel=TheCodingTrain
 https://www.youtube.com/watch?v=JnEH9tYLxLk&ab_channel=TheCodingTrain

 https://www.youtube.com/watch?v=5sa0acU4pmY&ab_channel=DavidBombal
 https://www.benjaminjohnston.com.au/extras/aipjs/workbook/chapter02_setup.html

+dev run = npm run dev
+node run = npm start